-- 1. Bring vehicle to a complete stop.

-- 2. Apply and hold brake.

-- 3. Press and release the RER button.
+- 1. Bring vehicle to a complete stop. - 2.
+Apply and hold brake. - 3.
+Press and release the RER button or reverse lever. - 4.
+Apply throttle slowly and evenly.

-- 4. RER pilot lamp will stop.

-- Apply throttle slowly and evenly.
 Allow drive pulley to engage then accelerate carefully.

 Shutting Off the Engine